ericberman/MyFlightbookWeb/README.md

  * Install MySQL and import "MinimalDB-xxxx-xx-xx.sql" (in the Support folder), then apply any/all scripts in that folder that are after that date.
 * Populate the LocalConfig table with values for the relevant keys.
 LocalConfig is for keys and secrets (e.g., oAuth access/secret pairs) that I don't want to have in the code, and this is necessary for mapping, social media, etc. to work.
 A development site should work without most of these, but will have degraded functionality.
 See below for LocalConfig settings and what they mean
  * Need to set packet size to at least 10-15MB:	show variables like 'max_allowed_packet';	SET GLOBAL max_allowed_packet=16777216;
- * Not a bad idea to bump up group_concat_max_len to somethign like 2048.
+ * Not a bad idea to bump up group_concat_max_len to something like 2048.
+ * Depending on where MySQL is hosted, may need to set  lower_case_table_names=1, since the code is not consistent about upper/lower case for table names.
  #### LocalConfig settings
   * AdminAuthAccessKey - enables use of certain admin-only functionality
  * AuthorizedWebServiceClients - comma separated list of authorized clients of the web services.